 7. Take in the Superb Beauty of Glacier National Park on Going to the Sun Road!

 And the moment you’ve all been waiting for…GOING TO THE SUN ROAD!
-This truly is the experience of a lifetime and kudos for you for making your dreams a reality!
+This truly is the experience of a lifetime and kudos for making your dreams a reality!
 The Going-To-The-Sun Road brings people from all over the world to take in these spectacular views.
 Keep your eyes peeled and cameras ready, you never know what you will encounter.
 Take the trip in one of the famous Red Bus Tours or embark on this journey on your own.
 There are plenty of trailheads to hike or spots to pull out and have a quick picnic or just marvel and take in the beauty.
 The Logan’s Pass visitors center at the top hosts millions of visitors a year and it’s full of fun Glacier facts.
 Plan and pack accordingly especially if you plan to hike.
 There are tons of trails along both the West and East sides along Going-To-The- Sun Road.
-Have fun and ENJOY GLACIER!

-Enjoy your Spokane to Glacier road trip!
+Complete your Spokane to Glacier road trip!

 We hope you got an idea or two for ways to enhance your road trip in our neck of the woods.
 If you are doing additional driving around the Big Sky state, check out our Missoula to Glacier National Park and Bozeman to Glacier National Park blogs for more road trip itinerary ideas to make the most of your adventure.
 Soak in the fresh and crisp mountain air and we will see you soon for aerial adventure and ziplining at Glacier Highline!